-3.4 Multichannel Buffered Serial Ports (McBSPs)
+3.8 Multichannel Buffered Serial Ports (McBSPs)

-The 5410A device provides high-speed, full-duplex serial ports that allow direct interface to other C54x/LC54x devices, codecs, and other devices in a system.
-There are three multichannel buffered serial ports (McBSPs) on board (three per subsystem).
+The device provides three high-speed, full-duplex, multichannel buffered serial ports that allow direct interface to other C54x/LC54x devices, codecs, and other devices in a system.
+The McBSPs are based on the standard serial-port interface found on other 54x devices.
+Like their predecessors, the McBSPs provide: